 Margie blends a regulatory and administrative law background with more than 20 years of senior management association experience.
 Previously, she worked for the American Association for Justice, (formerly the Association of Trial Lawyers of America), a membership organization with then over 50,000 members.
 As its Chief Operating Officer, Margie provided leadership and strategic management to ensure that the organization had proper operational controls to effectively grow the organization while maintaining financial strength and operating efficiency.
 Early in her professional career, Margie worked for the Foreign Policy Association in New York where she developed and executed a national community outreach program.
 Margie received her J.D. from California Western School of Law in San Diego.
 Margie earned an undergraduate degree at Marymount College in Tarrytown, New York, and studied at the Sorbonne in Paris, France, graduating magna cum laude with a joint degree in International Service and Politics.

 Chris Montana began his professional career in electoral politics.
 Starting first as a trainer with a non-partisan organization focused on grassroots advocacy, lobbying, and electoral strategy, Chris then moved to a congressional campaign as a field director, and ultimately landed in Washington, D.C. as a congressional aide.
 Chris left the congressional office to pursue his education, graduated first in his class at the University of D.C., and then moved back to Minnesota to attend Hamline University Law School.
 After graduating from law school, Chris joined the law firm of Fredrikson & Byron.
 While still in law school, Chris had an idea to create a microdistillery in the heart of his hometown.
-In 2013, he and his wife Shanelle founded Du Nord Craft Spirits in south Minneapolis.
+In 2013, he and his wife Shanelle founded Du Nord Craft Spirits (now Du Nord Social Spirits) in south Minneapolis.

 Chris and Shanelle led the MN distiller’s guild in its first efforts to change the then entrenched three-tier laws in Minnesota.
 With the help of many other distilleries in Minnesota, the guild was successful in passing cocktail room legislation allowing for unlimited cocktail sales and a restricted form of bottle sales.
 Chris currently serves as chair of the legislative committee for the MN guild.